Top 73 Greatest Music Albums by Boltzmann

 1: The people involved have no feeling for music whatsoever and insufficient skills to handle any of the instruments and equipment involved.

 Needless to say, 1-3 you will never see commerically released to the public.
-4 might only go to some comedy albums or film soundtracks where the music is genuinely a part of the piece of work that is of lesser importance.
+4 might only go to some comedy albums or film soundtracks where the music is genuinely a lesser part of the whole piece of art.

 View the complete list of 53,000 charts on BestEverAlbums.com from The Charts page.